nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_key_mgmt.rst

 .. important::
    Security credentials usually exceed the default AT command response length.
-   Therefore, you must set :option:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` to a sufficiently high value when using this library.
+   Therefore, you must set :kconfig:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` to a sufficiently high value when using this library.

 .. _cert_dwload: